lzolyomi/Data-Challenge-1-template/README.md

 In your project, you are free to modify any parts of this code based on your needs.
 Note that the Neural Network structure is defined in the `Net.py` file, so if you want to modify the network itself, you can do so in that script.
 The loss functions and optimizers are all defined in `main.py`.
-Also feel free to create new files to explore the data or experiment with other ideas.

 ## GitHub setup instructions
 1. Click the green *<> Code* button at the upper right corner of the repositiory.